birkheadc/templates/fullStack/nestJS_react/docs/README.md

 <!-- - Run `npm run start` and confirm that `localhost:3000` displays the app. -->

-- Replace all instances of `project_name` in all files with the name of the new project.
+- Replace all instances of `nextjsreacttemplate` in all files with the name of the new project.

-- Create a DynamoDB with the name `project_nameUsers` and Partition Key `id`
+- Create a DynamoDB with the name `{project_name}Users` and Partition Key `id`
   - Add a user with username `admin` and no password
   - A user with no password will have their password reset to `password` on first login attempt.